Project-MONAI/model-zoo/CONTRIBUTING.md

 ## Preparing a bundle

 Please refer to [MONAI Bundle Specification](https://docs.monai.io/en/latest/mb_specification.html#monai-bundle-specification) to prepare your bundle.

+### Readme Format

-In addition, a [template](https://github.com/Project-MONAI/model-zoo/blob/dev/template.md) on how to prepare a readme file is provided.
+A [template](https://github.com/Project-MONAI/model-zoo/blob/dev/docs/readme_template.md) on how to prepare a readme file is provided.

+### License Format

+MONAI Model Zoo follows [Apache License](https://github.com/Project-MONAI/model-zoo/blob/dev/LICENSE).
+Please include it, as well as other licenses if needed into your `license.txt`.

 ### Model naming